satya-arjunan/visocyteold/Utilities/Sphinx/config/quick-start.rst

 At this point, if you are interested in getting some information about the output of the shrink filter, you can force it to update (which will also cause the execution of the cone source).
-For details about VTK's demand-driven pipeline model used by Visocyte, see one of the VTK books.
+For details about VTK's demand-driven pipeline model used by ParaView, see one of the VTK books.

     >>> shrinkFilter.UpdatePipeline()
     >>> shrinkFilter.GetDataInformation().GetNumberOfCells()